kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Extra pod env for postgis We expose Django database password in case we need to pregenerate it
+Extra pod env for postgis We expose database password in case we need to pregenerate it

 </td>
 </tr>
 		<tr>
 <td>

-<a id="postgis.extraVolume" class="anchor">postgis.extraVolume</a>
+<a id='postgis.extraVolume' class="anchor">postgis.extraVolume</a>

 </td>
 <td>